johnnewcombe/telstar-viewdata-client/README.md

 resizable and includes full screen (no chrome) support.
 It includes both serial port and TCP connections.

-This is a 'work in progress' but as of v0.0.25 is usable.
+This is a 'work in progress', however, the latest release is perfectly usable.

 It currently works on the following platforms